 What Should I Expect?

-Because the procedure to place the LAAC Implant is minimally invasive, you will experience less blood loos and postoperative pain, compared with an open procedure.
+Because the procedure to place the LAAC Implant is minimally invasive, you will experience less blood loss and postoperative pain, compared with an open procedure.
 Placing the LAAC Implant typically takes one hour, and patients typically return home the day after the procedure.